Andy Farrell: Saracens and England

 Farrell was promoted to Saracens first-team coach at the end of 2010 after impressing as skills coach.
-The RFU announced on 8 December 2011 that both he and Graham Rowntree were to join the national coaching team, led by Stuart Lancaster, for the 2012 Six Nations championship.
-After the successful campaign Farrell was given the chance to become a permanent part of the England coaching team, but decided to return to Saracens.
-However, Farrell soon left the London club.
+The RFU announced on 8 December 2011 that both he and Graham Rowntree were to join the national coaching team, led by Stuart Lancaster, for the 2012 Six Nations.
+After the successful campaign Farrell was given the chance to become a permanent part of the England coaching team; he initially decided to return to Saracens, but soon left the London club and joined England on a three-and-a-half-year contract.

-The RFU announced on 28 June 2012 that Farrell would join the England coaching team on a three-and-a-half-year contract.

-Farrell toured with the British and Irish Lions in 2013 as defence coach, having proved himself with England.
-He was heavily praised by head coach Warren Gatland, having drilled the team to concede very few points during the 10-match tour.
+Farrell toured with the British and Irish Lions in 2013 as defence coach.

-On 15 December 2015, following the resignation of head coach Stuart Lancaster on 11 November 2015, newly appointed head coach Eddie Jones sacked Farrell along with the rest of the coaching team.
+Following the resignation of Stuart Lancaster on 11 November 2015, new head coach Eddie Jones sacked Farrell and the rest of the coaching team on 15 December 2015.

-Munster and Ireland
+Munster

 On 6 January 2016, it was announced that Farrell would take up the role of Ireland defence coach after the completion of the 2016 Six Nations Championship.
 As his previous contract with England prevented him from working with an international team until April 2016, Farrell joined Irish province Munster in January 2016 in a temporary advisor role that was to last for four months.